ylacaute/ez-Dashing/README.md

  are passing)
 __Solution__ This is not a real but [a known Jest bug](https://github.com/facebook/jest/issues/5064), Jest writes on stderr instead of stdout, as the result Maven mark them on error.

+__Error:__ Error: <rect> attribute height: A negative value is not valid.
+__Solution:__ Just resize chart widget, when the widget is too small, it can generated negative values.

 ## Browser compatibility:
  - __Chromium__ : good (only last version tested)